terodox/terodox.tech/content/posts/2020-10-11--migrating-away-from-momentjs-part1/index.md

   - Starting in DST and adding time to end up in DST
   - Starting outside DST and adding time to end up outside DST

+Well.
+That was exhausting...
 ![exhausted](exhausted.gif)

 We first started by writing the test suite against moment to have a "static" source of truth for values we trusted.
 This yielded a set of function names that we then needed to fulfill with day.js and luxon.

 ## Ding!
 Ding!
 Ding!
 We have a winner!

 This test suite proved invaluable.
-We were able to learn how both libraries worked for our uses cases as well as finding a critical failure in day.js.
+We were able to learn how both libraries worked for our use cases as well as finding a critical failure in day.js.

 It turns out the day.js does not support daylight savings time very well, and there are [numerous open issues](https://github.com/iamkun/dayjs/issues?q=is%3Aissue+is%3Aopen+DST+OR+%22daylight%22) around it on the repo.
 The most critical of which does not calculate offset properly when entering or leaving DST.